v5 (LATEST)

 - RPC node you used to send the request is not fully synced, use another RPC node or wait for sync completion.

-How to fix key not found
+How to fix `key not found` error?

 If you see the next message: